Blosc/python-blosc2/ANNOUNCE.rst

-Announcing Python-Blosc2 3.0.0-beta.1
+Announcing Python-Blosc2 3.0.0-beta.2
 =====================================

-The Blosc development team is pleased to announce the first beta release of Python-Blosc2 3.0.0.
-We have been working hard to provide a new evaluation engine (based on numexpr) for NDArray instances, and we would like to get feedback from the community before the final release.
+The Blosc development team is pleased to announce the second beta release of Python-Blosc2 3.0.0.
+Here, we have fine tuned the performance of the new evaluation engine, and extended it to operate with other instances than NDArray, like the `C2Array` class and the new one `Proxy` (access to remote data with caching).
+Documentation has been improved and we have added more examples and tutorials.
+As always, we would like to get feedback from the community before the final release.

 Now, you can evaluate expressions like `a + sin(b) + 1` where `a` and `b` are NDArray instances.
 This is a powerful feature that allows for